-The wafer processes used to manufacture MG product are characterized for the corners of the process or per customer requirements.
-MG, when required by contract for a new design verification
+The wafer processes used to manufacture Spansion memory product are characterized for the corners of the process or in accordance with customer requirements.
+Spansion, when required by contract for a new design verification,

 - a) obtains customer approval for design and process characterization, - b) obtains customer approval for certified test applications, and - c) supplies engineering samples for evaluation in the application.